Naratzul/vellum/docs/overview.md

 See [Functions](functions.md).

 You can define a function using the `fun` keyword.
-A function that takes 2 `Int` parameters and returns an `Int`:
+A function that takes two `Int` parameters and returns an `Int`:

 ```swift
 fun sum(a: Int, b: Int) -> Int {